 Step 1 - Get your yeast

-Any of the dry and liquid brewing yeasts will work, and you can find them online (see Amazon boxes at right) or from local homebrew stores.
+Any of the dry and liquid brewing yeasts will work, and you can find them online (see boxes at right) or from local homebrew stores.
 You can buy specialized liquid yeast packs intended specifically for fermenting cider, but dry wine yeasts do an excellent job and are substantially less expensive.
 Typically a pack of wine yeast is less than a dollar.)

 Step 2 - Make your yeast starter

 The day before you intend to brew your apple cider, make a yeast starter.
 This helps to get your cider fermenting right away; but if you are pressed for time you can go right ahead.
 To make the starter, pour the contents of one yeast packet into a clean sanitized bottle of your boiled apple juice, reseal the bottle and shake it up.
 Then set on the counter, room temperature (66 F to 77 F, 18C to 20 C).
 You should see a bit of bubbling within the bottle start within 5 to 8 hours.
 When the bubble starts, open the bottle to releive the pressure, then reseal it and put it in the refrigerator until you are ready to move on to step 3.
 Do get it out a couple of hours before you brew start step 3 to let it warm up to room temperature again.
 If you are starting with already made apple juice, skip to step 9.
 Otherwise, continue to step 3 to make apple juice from apples.

 Step 3 - Selecting the apples

 The most important step!
 You need apples that are sweet - that will eliminate the need to add any sugar.
 Most apple cider doesn't have as much natural sweetness or flavor because they use underripe or off-spec apples.
 You can choose the best apples you can get and make far better apple cider.
 Don't get me wrong, it is fine to use "seconds", as long as you cut out the bruised spots!